ivanearisty/obsidian/Classes + Uni/DAA/Exams/Exam 3/Exam 3 WriteUp.md

 Since time can't be negative, we use DJ.

 First we will run DJ on Ivan and augment the algorithm so that each node reached from ivan contains an attribute called .fromIvan which represents the shortest path ivan can take to get to that node.
+We will be utilizing the same graph, but, instead of d for distance, we will use this from variable for our distinct operations.

 Then we will do something similar for Erin, but with fromErin.